nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 4. User approves the presentation:
 After reviewing, the user provides their approval to proceed with the transaction by confirming it in the wallet.
 5. Authorization Response sending A2Pay' to PSP:
-The wallet presents the A2Pay' including the `transaction_data_hashes` along with the OpenID4VP authorization response to the PSP as requested.
+The wallet presents the A2Pay' including the `transaction_data_hashes` along with the OpenID4VP authorization response to the PSP as HTTP POST request.
 6. PSP acknowledges receipt of A2Pay':
 The PSP confirms that the authorization response with the A2Pay' has been received successfully and sends back the `redirect_uri` and the `payment_status_uri` to the wallet.
 7. PSP verifies A2Pay and executes the transaction: